Beth1094/ENG5220/PCB/PCB Design.md

 # PCB Design

-Designing the PCB has taken a few iterations throughout the course of the project due to lack of experience.
+Designing the PCB has taken a few iterations throughout the course of the project.

 ## HX711 PCB